5 Types of Objections Salespeople Face and How to Successfully Respond

 Competition

 This is where the customer isn’t convinced by what you have said and decides to seek another opinion from a competitor.
-Ensure that you give them compelling reasons to purchase from you rather than one of your competitors.
+Ensure you give them compelling reasons to purchase from you rather than from a competitor.

 Cost

 This is probably the most common objection.
-Customers often say “It’s too expensive” when what they really mean is they don’t see the value of the product or service that has been presented to them.
+Customers often say “It’s too expensive” when what they really mean is they don’t see the value of the product or service presented to them.

 Bad Experience

-This is where the customer has experience of your products or service and had a bad experience which has caused negative feelings and a reluctance to give you a second chance.
+This is where the customer has had a bad experience with your products or services, which has left them with negative feelings and a reluctance to give you a second chance.

 Responding to Objections